Every project manager deals with risks. We all face significant uncertainty. Allow me to share seven things you ought to know about identifying risks.

 6. What is the main deliverable from risk identification?
 All risks should be captured in a risk register.
 The risk register is simply a list of risk-related information including items such as risk description, risk owner, category, probability risk rating, impact risk rating, risk score, and risk response plans.
 The risk register may be created in a tool such as a spreadsheet, SharePoint, or a project management information system.

 7. How should risks relate to project goals?
-All risks should relate to at least one of the project goals (time, budget, quality, etc.).
+All risks should relate to at least one of the project goals (schedule, cost, scope, and quality).
 A good practice is to walk through each goal and ask: What may hinder the accomplishment of the goal?
 What opportunities should be exploited?